 Jessie J opens up on ‘crazy’ side effect of cancer surgery in health update

-Jessie J has candily opened up on the after-effects of cancer surgery, following her mastectomy in June.
+Jessie J has candidly opened up on the after-effects of cancer surgery, following her mastectomy in June.

 In the clip, which was filmed two weeks ago, she gets ready whilst she discusses her new breast implant which she admits is “sore”.

-She added: “I'm just trying to figure out what the next six months will look like.
-I know I can't do everything that I was suppose to be doing but I just want to be able to make it work the best I can.”
+She added, “I'm just trying to figure out what the next six months will look like.
+I know I can't do everything that I was supposed to be doing but I just want to be able to make it work the best I can.”

 Up next